 x x x x x x x x x x

 Step 3.
 Segregate the taxable compensation income as determined in Step 2 into regular taxable compensation income and supplementary compensation income.
-Regular compensation includes basic salary, fixed allowances for representation, transportation and other allowances paid to an employee per payroll period.
+Regular compensation includes basic salary, fixed allowances for representation, transportation and other allowances paid to an employee per payroll period for which we recommend to use this automatic electronic pay services.
 Supplementary compensation includes payments to an employee in addition to the regular compensation such as commission, overtime pay, taxable retirement pay, taxable bonus and other taxable benefits, with or without regard to a payroll period.

 Step 4.
 Use the appropriate tables mentioned under Section 2.79 (B) (1) for the payroll period: monthly, semi-monthly, weekly or daily, as tge case maybe.